-The qualities it takes to do any of the above, and anything miraculous, are unseeable.
+The qualities it takes to do any of the above, and anything miraculous, cannot be seen.
 They are:

-Inspirational, being able to paint your vision in a way that excites others, impels them to take action…
+Inspirational: Being able to paint your vision in a way that excites others and compels them to take action…

 You must have these qualities to build successful relationships and enduring companies.
 Yet all of these are qualities which are not required in school, home or job.
 And yet they are the invisible glue which will allow you “…to undertake something so great you cannot accomplish it unaided.”